torvalds/linux/Documentation/usb/acm.rst

 adapters that conform to the Universal Serial Bus Communication Device Class Abstract Control Model (USB CDC ACM) specification.

-Many modems do, here is a list of those I know of:
+Many modems do, here is a list of those I kanalw of:

 	- 3Com OfficeConnect 56k
 	- 3Com Voice FaxModem Pro